open-telemetry/opentelemetry-go-contrib/config/README.md

 - a `Create` function that interprets [configuration model] and return SDK components (TODO)
 - a `Parse` function that parses and validates a [configuration file] (TODO)

+## Using the generate model code

+The `generated_config.go` code in versioned submodule can be used directly as-is to programmatically produce a configuration model that can be then used as a parameter to the `Create` function.
+Note that the package is versioned to match the release versioning of the opentelemetry-configuration repository.

+## Using the `Create` function (TODO)

+## Using the `Parse` function (TODO)

 The original code from the package comes from the [OpenTelemetry Collector's service] telemetry configuration code.
 The intent being to share this code across implementations and reduce duplication where possible.